drewhart/geonomics_docs/sphinx_dir/doc.rst

 As a more complex example that is likely to be similar to most use cases, we can create a parameters file for a model scenario with:

-    - 2 Scapes (one being an nlmpy Scape that will not change over model time, the other being a raster read in from a GIS file and being subject to change over model time);
+    - 2 Layers (one being an nlmpy Layer that will not change over model time, the other being a raster read in from a GIS file and being subject to change over model time);
     - 2 Populations (the first having genomes, 2 Traits, and movement